-When the weather is nice, picnics are a great (and free) daddy and daughter date idea.
-Simply gather some snacks and drinks and up, a picnic blanket, and head to a picnic-friendly park.
-Here is a great picnic basket you can order from Amazon if you are looking for one.
+When the weather is nice, picnics are a great (and free) daddy-and-daughter date idea.
+Gather some snacks, drinks, and a picnic blanket, and head to a picnic-friendly park.
+Here is a great picnic basket you can order from Amazon if you want one.

 Oh, and… if you want to make it even more unforgettable?
-Pick her up early from school and surprise her with the picnic!
+Pick her up early from school and surprise her with a picnic!
 You, my friend, will be the dad of the year.

 Going on a bike ride and ending your date with a picnic is another great idea.

-Let your daughter choose a recipe that interests her and go buy the ingredients and make the meal.
-Middle schoolers love to make decisions and they are growing in their kitchen skills.
+Let your daughter choose an interesting recipe, buy the ingredients, and make the meal.
+Middle schoolers love to make decisions and are growing in their kitchen skills.

-If the meal turns out well, maybe they can make it regularly for the family!
+If the meal turns out well, they may make it regularly for the family!
 You are helping her build her kitchen skills and confidence while spending quality time together.

 Choose a live music event to attend together, be sure the event is family-friendly, and have a great time.

 Summer contents and local Orchestra performances are great places to go together.